Atelopus quimbaya

-Atelopus quimbaya is a species of toad in the family Bufonidae.
+Atelopus quimbaya, the Quimbaya Toad, is a species of toad in the family Bufonidae.
 It is endemic to Colombia and known from the western slopes of the Cordillera Central in Risaralda, Quindío, and Caldas Departments.
 Its natural habitats are sub-Andean and Andean forests at altitudes of 1650–2940 m above sea level.
 Chytridiomycosis is a serious risk to this rare species.